 Coral gardening seeks to rehabilitate live coral cover to restore the ecosystem services coral reefs provide to all of us.

 For these reasons, when I saw the opportunity to participate in the pilot of the course of coral restoration, soon to be launched by Corales de Paz, I did not hesitate to sign up.
 The call was small and addressed divers already certified as EcoDivers, so the spots ran out fast.
-Although it was not in my plans, I managed to organize my time to be available for the two weeks that were required for both the Reef Repair course and the Reef Check Providence Expedition that took place afterwards.
+Although it was not in my plans, I managed to organize my time to be available for the two weeks that were required for both the Reef Repair course and the Providencia Reef Check that took place afterward.

 The experience was demanding and tested many skills, but it was also very rewarding to see the results and scope of the project.
-For 5 days we studied and, above all, we practiced the techniques of sowing, gardening and coral transplantation and we also learned about reef ecology and the different impacts and threats to which they are exposed.
+For 5 days we studied and, above all, we practiced the techniques of sowing, gardening, and coral transplantation and we also learned about reef ecology and the different impacts and threats to which they are exposed.